Special Interest Communities

 Students for Substance Free Space aims to provide an environment conducive to a substance-free lifestyle for its members, to educate the Columbia community about the benefits of such a life-style, and to provide alternative, alcohol- and substance-free events for the Columbia community

-Student Wellness Project is a group of students who dream of building a campus community where students don’t just have to pretend like they’re “fine”, but can talk about what it truly means to be well.
+Wellness House is a group of students who dream of building a campus community where students don’t just have to pretend like they’re “fine”, but can talk about what it truly means to be well.
 Our devotion to helping students discover personal ways to achieve balance and holistic well-being in their lives at Columbia extends not just to members of our own organization, but to those in the larger campus organization as well.

 Columbia Pre-Health is a group aimed at creating a community of upperclassmen, to guide younger students and offer advice.
 We strive to create a supportive pre-health community, in which all pre-health students can share their success and stresses and offer each other support.
 Support can include academic guidance, forming useful connections, or simply serving as a listening ear of a thoughtful friend.
 We also share a significant commitment to community service as well as pledge to try to promote a sense of engagement and love of medicine.
 We wish to encourage more Columbia students to become health care professionals and inspire more passion in the pre-health community.